simstoe/simstoe/README.md

   ### How i start to code

+  Most of my disco

   As already mentioned, in 2018 I wanted to be able to program Minecraft plugins.
 I always watched the videos of Bievieh or Lombonz but I was too stupid to remember     that at the time.
 With my 91309 network I had a developer where we played truth or dare.
 His duty was to teach me how to code, which he eventually did.
 He programmed   something via Anydesk and I memorized it.
 I wrote the program what felt like 100 times and at the time I thought I was so crazy.
 I always increased my knowledge         through videos, courses, decompilation plugins, open source projects.
 Now I'm here, professional developer.

+  ### How can I learn code?

+  Most of my Discord messages are how can I learn to code

+  The important thing is programming is constructive.
+Persistence, patience and learning-friendly is the most important thing.
+It may sound stupid (I get it, I don't     think it's cool either) but the best thing is a book.
+Most things are in a book.
+Believe me: With a book, YT tutorials you will become a developer very quickly.

 </details>